AdamStuckert/Ranitomeya_imitator_genome/Workbook.md

 This ran for about 35 days, was making almost no progress, and so I eventually gave up after reaching quota issues due to the Falcon assembly.

 ## wtdbg2 assembly
 This is the assembler that was used to produce the axolotl genome.
-This 1. works and 2. is fast.
+This 1) works and 2) is fast.
 Much of this documentation is for this approach, largely because we were able to actually assemble a genome from it.
+The "good" `subreads.bam` from the sequencer had already been converted to fasta files using `samtools fasta` before this for our attempt using Falcon.

 We took 4 approaches to the initial assembly: